Trauma Prevention and Recovery

 - Labor and Community Studies

 - Behavioral Sciences

 - Continuing Student Counseling

-- Analyze the causes & consequences of diverse forms of violence and trauma on individuals and groups.
+- Analyze the causes and consequences of violence and trauma.

-- Discuss historic and aesthetic approaches to understanding violence, trauma and recovery.
+- Examine historic and aesthetic approaches to understanding trauma.

-- Demonstrate peer counseling and client-centered communication skills for working with victims and survivors in ways that are culturally relevant and culturally sensitive.
+- Demonstrate peer counseling and client-centered communication skills for working with victims and survivors.

-- Demonstrate self awareness in relation to the healing process, the dynamics of vicarious trauma and the role of frontline workers.
+- Demonstrate self awareness in relation to vicarious trauma, the healing process and the helper role.